By Ryan Wampler

 But if you are ready, maybe a good first step is attending church in-person or talking over a walk or over coffee with another Christian.
 Or perhaps the best next step is to attend an in-person class, a women’s study, a men’s study, or a small group.
 Who knows?
 Maybe I’ll be there too and be able to shake your hand.

 Are you looking for a way to connect face-to-face at The Crossing this spring?
-Click below to sign up for one of our Spring Classes.
+Check out our Events page for ways to get involved this fall.